 (A) The purpose of this rule is to ensure safe quality patient care by establishing standards that govern all aspects of medication practices within regional psychiatric hospitals (RPHs).
 Medication practices shall reaffirm patients' rights to receive appropriate medication treatment and to participate actively in treatment decisions.

-(B) This rule applies to all RPHs inpatient settings operated by the Ohio department of mental health.
+(B) This rule applies to all RPHs inpatient settings operated by the Ohio department of mental health and addiction services.
 Community support network (CSN) programs operated by an RPH shall meet the requirements established under rule 5122-29-05 of the Administrative Code.